PavanRangani/docs/docs/prd/assets/assets.md

 [Mock-ups](https://drive.google.com/open?id=17hgzYyR3NWIYaOFdAuQbItLxX79S4b2H)

-- If asset is linked with any `Insurance` , view dialog shows that `Insurance`
+- If asset is linked with any `Insurance` , view dialog shows all linked  `Insurance` in dialog.

+## Linked insurances

+If asset is linked with any `Insurance` , then that Insurance is Linked  insurance.

+### UI Requirement

+- View dialog:
+  - View dialog shows all linked  `Insurance` in dialog if available
+  - It will be link.
+- List page
+  - The Asset List page shows a new column `Insurances` which shows linked insurance of the asset.
+  - In case of multiple linked Insurances, shows each insurance in a new line.
+  - Insurance names will be shown in Alphabetical order
+  - With each insurance shows Insurance type in bracket after Name (Same as we are showing in view dialog)
+  - When no insurance is available shows dash (-)
+  - This new column is shown in both tab: CURRENT & DISPOSED
+    - In CURRENT tab, this new column is shown between ‘Purchase price’ and ‘Notes’
+    - In DISPOSED tab, this new column is shown between ‘Purchase Price’ and ‘Disposed On’